greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-gpfdists-protocol.html.md

 -   The self-signed SSL certificate that is used by `gpfdist` is not trusted by Greenplum Database.
 -   The host name contained in the SSL certificate does not match the host name that is running `gpfdist`.

-**Warning:** Deactivating SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.
+> **Caution** Deactivating SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.

 **Parent topic:** [Defining External Tables](../external/g-external-tables.html)